gkubisa/elm-app-boilerplate/README.md

 npm run test:js # only JavaScript tests
 ```

-Restart the tests on code change
+Restart the tests on code change:

 ```
 npm run tdd # Elm and JavaScript tests